 - Related to exports (PDF etc.):

-Ensure that your JVM is configured in headless mode as explained in this guide and that you don’t use a not supported application server such as Tomcat8 or an unsupported JDK.
+Ensure that your JVM is configured in headless mode as explained in this guide and that you use a supporter application server and JDK.

 - Related to server URL (attachments, redirection after logging in, etc.):